We're going to get to the Trump soundbites, but I'm going to start out with three Ted Cruz bites today in this hour.

 America will continue and continue forever to play the role of peacemaker.

-We will always help save lives, and indeed humanity itself.
+We will always help save lives and indeed humanity itself.

 But to play that role, we must make America strong again.

-Here's the final final bit.
+And here's the final bit.

-There's one more thing, though I want to.
+There's one more thing, though, I want to.

-We must make America respect it again.
+We must make America respected again.

-We must make America truly wealthy again, and we must, we have to, and we will make America great again.
+And we must, we have to, and we will make America great again.

-And if we do that, perhaps this century can be the most peaceful and prosperous the world has ever known.
+And if we do that, perhaps this century can be the most peaceful and prosperous the world has ever, ever known.

-Buzz and the applause.
+The buzz and the applause.

-You say great things about us, we'll help you out.
+You say great things about us.

 But if you do anything other than that, if you sabotage us, if you criticize us perfectly, you get on the excrement list, and you could be on that list for years.